Data driven cardiac rehabilitation

 Approach

 The project will commence with an observational study across three hospitals: UMC Utrecht, St. Antonius, and Gelderse Vallei.
-Within this study data will be collected on health factors, and participants will receive a motion sensor to track their movement behavior.
-Subsequently, in a collaborative effort, a tool (such as a dashboard) will be developed to provide healthcare providers and patients with guidance for delivering data-driven personalized care within cardiac rehabilitation.
+Within this study data will be collected on health factors, and participants will receive a motion sensor to track their movement behaviour.
+Subsequently, in a collaborative effort, a tool (such as a dashboard) will be developed to provide healthcare providers and patients with guidance for delivering data-driven personalised care within cardiac rehabilitation.

 HU researchers involved in the research